jgoppert/aae301_notebook/README.md

 ## Getting Started

-* Recommend using VSCode to run the notebook.
+* Recommend using [VSCode](https://code.visualstudio.com/download) to run the notebook.
 Select create virtual env when prompted and run the necessary pip commands.
-* Can also run on https://colab.research.google.com/
+* Can also run the notebooks on [Google Colab](https://colab.research.google.com/)